MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/configure-call-data-connector.md

 ## Enable Call Data Connector
 <!--Once all the requirements are set up, you can run the Hybrid Setup Wizard in the Skype for Business Control Panel.
 If all the requirements are met, at the end of the wizard you  see a checkbox option to turn on Call Data Connector.
 Select the box labeled **Yes, Turn on**.

-Once CDC is enabled, you can set or confirm specific CDC settings for scope the same way you can set CDR and QoE settings, which have their own tabs in the Control Panel.
+Once Call Data Connector is enabled, you can set or confirm specific Call Data Connector settings for scope the same way you can set CDR and QoE settings, which have their own tabs in the Control Panel.

 To do this from within the Skype for Business Server Control Panel, complete the following procedure: